nimbix/jarvice-helm/README.md

 that kubernetes installations use the Weave plugin if intending to run jobs in a multiarch environment.

+If running on a managed kubernetes service, such as Amazon EKS, a network plugin has likely been set up for the cluster.

 ### Kubernetes load balancer:

-A load balancer is required for making the JARVICE services and apps externally available/accessible from outside of the kubernetes cluster.
+If running on a managed kubernetes service, such as Amazon EKS, a load balancer has likely been set up for the cluster.
+If running a private kubernetes cluster, a load balancer is required for making the JARVICE services and apps externally available/accessible from outside of the kubernetes cluster.

 Currently, MetalLB (https://metallb.universe.tf/) is a good solution.
 After installing helm, MetalLB can quickly be quickly be installed via helm commands.
 However, it will be necessary to configure MetalLB specifically for your cluster.

 Please execute the following to get more details on MetalLB configuration and
 installation: